GatorIncubator/gatorgrouper/README.md

 $ python3 gatorgrouper.py --round-robin
 ```

-The round robin method groups the students by going through each group and
+The round-robin method takes the responses from the Sheet into account when
+sorting students into groups.
+The yes and no responses from the Sheet are
+represented as true and false.
+Round-robin randomizes the categories and
+assigns a student, one at a time, to each group by using the first value
+indicated as true.
+When all of the students with true values are assigned,
-adding one student at a time until there are no more students left.
-For example,
+it goes back and adds a student to each group until there are no students
-if there are 3 groups and 12 students, each group would contain 4 students.
+remaining.

 If none of these flags are used, the groups will be generated randomly.